Yselty

 After 24 weeks of treatment, more women taking Yselty with or without ABT reported monthly menstrual blood loss of fewer than 80 mL and at least 50% less blood loss than before the treatment, compared with placebo (56-76% of women using Yselty versus 35% of women on placebo in the first study, 56-93% versus 29% in the second study).
 The highest number of patients who benefited from treatment in both studies was in the group of women treated with Yselty 200 mg plus ABT.
 The effect of Yselty was maintained until the end of the study (52 weeks).

-The most common side effects with Yselty are hot flushes (which may affect more than 1 in 10 people) and headache (which may affect up to 1 in 10 people).
+When used to treat uterine fibroids, the most common side effects with Yselty include hot flushes (which may affect more than 1 in 10 people) and headache (which may affect up to 1 in 10 people).
 In the studies, these were more frequent with high doses of Yselty, and less frequent when Yselty was taken with ABT.

 Yselty must not be used in women who are pregnant or breastfeeding, in women with known osteoporosis and in women who have genital bleeding of unknown cause; in women taking ABT, the contraindications for this therapy also apply.

 Yselty was shown to improve bleeding associated with uterine fibroids when used with or without ABT.
+It was also found to reduce pain associated with endometriosis when used with ABT.
 Yselty may impact bone density, and the product information includes recommendations on how to monitor patients for bone loss, and how to manage those with additional risk factors for developing osteoporosis.
-Aside from this, Yselty was generally well tolerated and its side effects are considered manageable.
+Aside from this, Yselty was generally well tolerated, and its side effects are considered manageable.

 The European Medicines Agency therefore decided that Yselty’s benefits are greater than its risks and it can be authorised for use in the EU.